nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 sections, which will provide the necessary information to allow you to familiarise yourself with the structure of this User Guide and help you navigate it with ease.

+If this is your first time using the ConnectNUS application, you are advised to read through the **entire** User Guide **in the sequence provided**.

+Whenever you are in doubt, forget the command formats for any feature, need help troubleshooting or you simply want to maximise your use of this application, do remember to revisit this User Guide.

 ## Navigating the User Guide

 For each of the [Features](#features) in this User Guide, you will be provided with
 1. An overview of the feature to introduce its purpose and function.
 2. The command format to use the particular feature.
 3. Sample commands for you to try out the feature.
-4. Explanation on valid command parameters.
+4. Explanations on valid command parameters.
-5. Screenshots of the expected behaviour of the sample command to help you understand how the command works.
+5. Some include screenshots of the expected behaviour of the sample command to help you understand how the command works.

-The User Guide is divided into the sections by each feature :
+The Features in the User Guide are grouped according to their functions :
 - [User profile features](#user-features)
 - [Contact list features](#contact-list-features)
 - [Module features](#module-features)